JoshD898/caretMultimodal/README.md

 multi-dataset training and ensembling.
 It is heavily inspired by Zach Mayer's [caretEnsemble](https://github.com/zachmayer/caretEnsemble) package.

-## TEMP NOTES

-* caret_stack seems to produce worse metrics than the base models more often than not.
-Not sure if this is because I am coding something wrong, or if this is just a consequence of the training methods I am using
-* I am working on an autoplot for caret_stack, similar to the one from caretEnsemble
-* I am still working on unit testing
-* Are there any important functionalities that are missing?
-For example, a wrapper around caret_list and caret_stack so everything can be done from 1 function?

-* Next steps:
-1) Implement autopot method for caret_stack
-2) Finish unit tests, get 100% code coverage
-3) Upload to CRAN?

 ## Example Usage

 For the following examples, we will [these publicly available data sets](https://amritsingh.shinyapps.io/omicsBioAnalytics/) on heart failure.